Team Project Suggestions

 be of an appropriate physical scale.
 The prototype should fit on a desktop as

-there is insufficient space on campus to work on cars or other large
+there is insufficient space on campus to work on larger items such as

 Work Location: A majority of